It’s time to learn how to portion control!

 - Use a food journal.
 Recording everything you eat and drink is a great way to become aware of portions, which can help you control them.
 In fact, one of the first missions we have Nerd Fitness Prime members complete is creating a food journal.

-All of these strategies will work to some extent, and they’re good to keep in mind and also practice.
+All of these methods will work to some extent, and they’re good to keep in mind and also practice.

 However, nothing will get more consistent results than actually learning the number of calories in the food you eat (Portion Control Tip #5)!